SBenkhelfaSparta/AWS_S3_boto3/README.md

 sudo pip3 install boto3
 ```
 ## Connecting to AWS
-Run `aws configure` and enter the required details on your native OS or on a VM.
+Run `aws configure` and enter the required details on your native OS or VM.
 Test it by running `aws s3 ls` to see all buckets.

 ## Creating a boto3 Script
 Create a .py file and enter in this code: